This page provides information on the Material Wrapper node.

 Subdivs Mult. – A multiplier for the subdivisions of all secondary ray tracing done for the particular surface.

-Use Irradiance Map – When enabled, the Irradiance Map will be used to approximate diffuse indirect illumination for the material.
-When disabled, brute force GI will be used.
+Use Irradiance Map – When enabled, the Irradiance Map is used to approximate diffuse indirect illumination for the material.
+When disabled, brute force GI is used.
 You can use this for objects in the scene which have small details and are not approximated very well by the Irradiance Map.

 Alpha Contribution – Determines the appearance of the object in the alpha channel of the rendered image.
-A value of 1.0 means the alpha channel will be derived from the transparency of the base material.
-A value of 0.0 means the object will not appear in the alpha channel at all and will show the alpha of the objects behind it.
-A value of -1.0 means that the transparency of the base material will cut out from the alpha of the objects behind.
+A value of 1.0 means the alpha channel is derived from the transparency of the base material.
+A value of 0.0 means the object does not appear in the alpha channel at all and shows the alpha of the objects behind it.
+A value of -1.0 means that the transparency of the base material cuts out from the alpha of the objects behind.
 Matte objects are typically given an alpha contribution of -1.0.
 Note that this option is independent of the Matte surface option (i.e. a surface can have an alpha contribution of -1.0 without being a matte surface).

-Generate Render Elements – When enabled, V-Ray will generate zDepth, velocity, extra tex and multi matte render element for matte objects.
-When this check box is disabled V-Ray will not generate any render elements for matte objects.
+Generate Render Elements – When enabled, V-Ray generates zDepth, velocity, extra tex and multi matte render element for matte objects.
+When this check box is disabled V-Ray does not generate any render elements for matte objects.